vicksonzero/night-at-hotel-13/README.md

 # Controls

 - Use WASD, ZQSD, or Arrow keys to move.
-- Space to jump
-- Shift to dash
-- E to interact
+- Press Up or Down to ride lift.
-  - Ride lift
-  - Hold E to hide behind things
+- Click numbers to jot notes
-- Click hints to jot notes; drag note items to reorder.
+- Click notes to change color, click between note items to insert blanks.
+- Click blank notes to delete them.

 # Credits